 With an ingrained social entrepreneurial mindset and a strong belief in ‘Capitalism with a conscience’ philosophy, we aim to become a Certified B Corporation soon.
 As a company, we are conscious of the decisions we make and their impact on society.
 We sincerely believe that creating a real social impact is our collective responsibility, and extends beyond working with the public sector or merely having a corporate responsibility practice.

-We leverage technology to build a bridge across the Digital Divide through access (IT Community Centers), education, and training.
-We deploy intern resources from different ethnicities and backgrounds on the technology projects so they can obtain “in the trenches” skills to pay their bills while being surrounded by Top Gun technologists who can mentor them in their professional development.
+We will leverage technology to build a bridge across the Digital Divide through access Technology Learning Centers (TLC), education, and training.
+We plan to deploy intern resources from different ethnicities and backgrounds on the technology projects so they can obtain “in the trenches” skills to pay their bills while being surrounded by Top Gun technologists who can mentor them in their professional development.

+Why are only 2.1% of people with disabilities working in information technology, when people with disabilities make up 19% of the United States population?
 Being a technology company, Agnos also believes in expanding IT skills training to enhance opportunities for injured veterans returning home.
-We are soon getting into a partnership with Wounded Warriors Project to help American military veterans gain digital skills required for in-demand technology industry careers.
+We hope and plan to get into a partnership with the Wounded Warriors Project to help American military veterans gain digital skills required for in-demand technology industry careers.
 We want to offer them the right training, career counseling, and information about the opportunities in the technology field.

 Although the share of new entrepreneurs who are from minority groups is now 45%, a considerable increase since 2007 when 33.6 % of new businesses were started by non-whites according to the 2017 National Report on Early Stage Entrepreneurship; the low-income and minority groups are still less likely to take those kinds of risks, as they lack a safety net.
 The entire start-up world is low on diversity when we consider the factors like — who can get the finances, who can raise the money, and who will pay if the start-up fails?
 These factors build on each other and hamper start-up initiatives.

-At Agnos, we can help minorities and low-income groups with strategic advice, digital training and access to networks.
-We are also into a partnership with the Boys and Girls Club of America (BGCA) and have top gun resources with extensive experience and lessons learned in nurturing a start-up firm from thought to going public.
+At Agnos, we can help minorities and low-income groups with strategic advice, digital training, and access to networks.
+We are also hoping and planning to get into a partnership with the Boys and Girls Club of America (BGCA) and have top gun resources with extensive experience and lessons learned in nurturing a start-up firm from thought to going public.